PaloAltoNetworks/gaia/doc/documentation.md

 Creates a cloud dependency graph based on ingested data and the required parameters.

+Parameters:

+- `neocna` (`boolean`): If set to true, neocna will be used regardless of whether tenant is onboarded to use neocna.

 ##### `GET /cloudnetworkqueries/:id/cloudgraphs`

 Initiates a calculation of the query and retrieves the results in CloudGraph.